shresthaShailav/pycasbin_redis_s3/README.md

-Stateless Pycasbin Authorization for distributed nodes.
+Pycasbin Authorization for distributed nodes.
 Synchronized with Redis and Using S3 as policy database.
+Scalable.
+No State management necessary.